dhellmann/pymotw-3/source/fractions/index.rst

 .. {{{end}}}

-There are also class methods for creating :class:`Fraction` instances directly from other representations of rational values, such as :class:`float` or :class:`Decimal`.
+It is also possible to create :class:`Fraction` instances directly from other representations of rational values, such as :class:`float` or :class:`Decimal`.

 .. include:: fractions_from_float.py
     :literal: